-Generally, UPS specializes in shipping large packages worldwide, whereas USPS concentrates on shipping mail and smaller packages in a cost-effective manner.
-It is common to get confused between UPS and USPS, however, both are two very different entities and stem from two different backgrounds.
+Generally, UPS specializes in shipping large packages worldwide, whereas USPS concentrates on shipping mail and smaller packages cost-effectively.
+It is common to get confused between UPS and USPS.
+However, both are very different entities stemming from two different backgrounds.

-UPS is the world’s largest delivery company and is a public traded company.
-Based in Sandy Springs, Georgia and founded in 1907, UPS also offers logistics and freight forwarding services.
-USPS, on the other hand, is not a company, but an independent agency of the U.S Federal Government.
-Established in 1775 and based in Washington DC, USPS specializes in delivering small packages and letters domestically and internationally.
+UPS is the world’s largest and most publicly traded delivery company.
+Based in Sandy Springs, Georgia, and founded in 1907, UPS also offers logistics and freight forwarding services.
+On the other hand, USPS is not a company but an independent agency of the U.S Federal Government.
+Established in 1775 and based in Washington, DC, USPS specializes in delivering small packages and letters domestically and internationally.

-Listed below is a deeper comparison of UPS and USPS based on the priority of services they offer.
+Listed below is a deeper comparison of UPS and USPS based on their priority of services.

 - The package tracking feature is an essential feature for international and domestic shipping, for it increases the reliability of the courier and gives more sense of security to the customer.

-- UPS has got a solid reputation for its ability to track packages, whereas USPS on the other hand has not much of a stellar reputation and is still working on improving its tracking methods.
+- UPS has got a solid reputation for its ability to track packages.
+In contrast, USPS does not have much of a stellar reputation and is still working on improving its tracking methods.

-- When it comes to delivery of packages, USPS is superior, for they can deliver packages within 2-3 business days as compared to UPS ground that takes two weeks.
+- Regarding delivery of packages, USPS is superior, for they can deliver packages within 2-3 business days compared to UPS ground, which takes two weeks.

-- The rates of USPS are comparatively more affordable in comparison to UPS, especially if the packages are less than 2lbs.
+- The rates of USPS are comparatively more affordable than UPS, especially if the packages are less than 2lbs.

-- USPS offers flat rate boxes that allow several items to be shipped at once.
+- USPS offers flat-rate boxes that allow several items to be shipped simultaneously.

 When the package is small and less than 2lbs, USPS offers much better rates, on the other hand, UPS offers better rates when the package is larger and of higher value.
 The key factor that leads to UPS being much more expensive while shipping smaller packages is the application of surcharges.

-Speed of delivery is a crucial aspect for any eCommerce business, which is why it’s essential to select a delivery partner that can deliver shipments according to the specified ETAs.
+Speed of delivery is a crucial aspect of any eCommerce business, so it’s essential to select a delivery partner that can deliver shipments according to the specified ETAs.
 Although UPS and USPS offer overnight delivery, USPS Priority Mail Service has an average delivery time of just 1.7 days, whereas UPS Ground has an average of 2.75 days.